unclehowell/os.hotspotbnb.com/README.md

-# Wave is now part of DATRO Consortium
+# Wave is now part of the DATRO Consortium
 Learn more: https://github.com/unclehowell/datro/